1. Introduction and Objectives

 -

-The clues will be generated using an external large language model (LLM).
+Hints will be generated by an external large language model (LLM).

 -